12 min read

 Federal law (FLSA) requires that hourly workers be paid at least 1.5x their regular rate for all hours worked over 40 in a workweek.
 IBEW contracts almost always specify time-and-a-half after 40 hours, with some contracts specifying double time after a certain threshold (often after 10 hours in a single day, or for all Sunday work).

-The math on a $55/hr base with 50-hour weeks: 40 hours × $55 = $2,200 base.
+Scenario math on a $55/hr base with 50-hour weeks: 40 hours × $55 = $2,200 base.
 10 hours × $82.50 (1.5x) = $825 OT.
 Weekly gross = $3,025.
 At 48 working weeks = $145,200 annual gross.
 Compare that to the same rate at 40 hours/week: $105,600.
-The overtime adds $39,600.
+This scenario adds $39,600 only if the schedule actually holds.

 At 55 hours/week with the same rate: $2,200 base + $1,237.50 OT = $3,437.50/week.
 Annual at 48 weeks: $165,000.
-The overtime alone is worth $59,400.
+Treat the overtime total as a model to recalculate with the posted schedule, project duration, and actual contract terms.

 - Standard OT: 1.5x after 40 hours/week (federal law + IBEW contracts)